alidcast/rogue.js/packages/rogue-app/README.md

 How does Rogue prevent itself from walking your entire App.js tree?
 After we find your first switch block (i.e. an exclusively rendered Page), we'll continue walking until we find five consecutive components without an `getInitialProps` method.
 We found this heuristic to work extremely well—there's no reason why you wouldn't have at least one `Switch` block (this isn't a SPA mate), or need to nest a servable component more than five levels apart.
 And the tiny performance cost of walking your component tree is well worth the simplicity it buys your application.

-## App Customization
+## App Enhancements

-Below are some app customizations that we have SSR support for.
+Rogue makes it easy to enhance your app with functionality.

-For some customizations, if the community already preferred a certain solution or if support for other options just wouldn't have worked (e.g. because it required Webpack), then we made support for them automatic.
+For some enhancements, if the community already preferred a certain solution or if support for other options just wouldn't have worked (e.g. because it required Webpack), then we made support for them automatic and included them below.

 However, for customizations such as state management and CSS-in-JS, where the community is divided on which solution to use, then we made support optional via higher-order components, or hocs.
-All these hocs are found in our `rogue/hocs` directory.
-All you have to do is import and initialize them in your `App.js` file.
+You can find more information about these hocs in our [`@roguejs/hocs`](https://github.com/alidcastano/rogue.js/tree/master/packages/rogue-hocs).

 *Note: Make sure to read the respective packages documentation for usage information.*